 This pan seared Chilean Sea Bass recipe is incredibly tender and flavorful!
 This one pan 20 minute meal comes together quickly and easily.
 A simple lemon herb butter sauce takes this fish to the next level!
 This sea bass recipe is an easy, healthy and delicious meal that feels fancy.
+Check out the video in the recipe card below for the step by step process!

-Pan seared Chilean sea bass with lemon
+Pan seared Chilean sea bass with lemon.

 Why You’ll Love This Recipe